 Office 905.336.1158 (ext.
 2323)

 Note: Conservation Halton staff will review and update the mapping on a site-by-site basis, where necessary, and after the mapping is approved by the Board of Directors.

 Updates to technical studies and new flood hazard modelling can help us better understand the nature and extent of existing flood hazards.
 These updates can also result in changes to hazard and conservation authority regulation mapping.

-Under Ontario Regulation 162/06, CH regulates all watercourses, valleylands, wetlands, Lake Ontario and Burlington Bay shoreline and hazardous lands, as well as lands adjacent to these features.
-Permission is required from CH to undertake development within these areas.
+Under Ontario Regulation 162/06, Conservation Halton regulates all watercourses, valleylands, wetlands, Lake Ontario and Burlington Bay shoreline and hazardous lands, as well as lands adjacent to these features.
+Permission is required from Conservation Halton to undertake development within these areas.

 Phone: 905-336-1158 ext.
 2296

 |For more information about the Phase 2 Study, please visit: